sdabney5/hudlink/paper.md

 ---

 # Summary
-HCVGAPS is a Python-based framework for estimating county-level Housing Choice Voucher (HCV) gaps across the United States.
+hudlink is a Python-based framework for estimating county-level Housing Choice Voucher (HCV) gaps across the United States.
 It builds upon previous work (Dabney, 2024) by extending its geographic scope from Florida to all U.S. states and enhancing data integration for more accurate voucher allocation estimates.
 The framework automates the process of determining HCV eligibility, handling missing county data, and adjusting for incarcerated individuals, providing researchers and policymakers with a scalable tool for housing policy analysis.

 # Statement of Need
 Housing affordability remains a critical policy issue in the United States, and the Housing Choice Voucher program plays a key role in supporting low-income renters.
 However, understanding where voucher allocation gaps exist is challenging due to discrepancies in data availability, county-level aggregation issues, and multi-family household complexities.
 HCVGAPS addresses these challenges by: